phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 In April, the government of Ontario decided to extend rent control to every dwelling in the province, as opposed to just buildings constructed before 1991.

-Different jurisdictions have overlapping definitions of "rent control", but, basically Ontario engages in what some regions call "rent stabilization" and some academics call "second-generation rent control".
+Different jurisdictions have overlapping definitions of "rent control".
+What Ontario engages in is described by some academics as a vacancy decontrolled second-generation rent control, and some regions call "rent stabilization".
 It works like this: everyone's rent is now subject to a price control.
-Throughout the duration of your tenancy, your landlord cannot raise your monthly rent beyond a threshold pegged to inflation.
+Throughout the duration of your tenancy, your landlord can only raise your monthly rent according to a threshold pegged to inflation, and to recover capital expenditures.
 Between tenants, landlords are free to price rents at whatever the market will bear.

 A [lot of people](http://tvo.org/article/current-affairs/the-next-ontario/ontario-needs-a-rental-rethink-but-should-tread-carefully) [decided](http://nationalpost.com/news/toronto/chris-selley-rent-control-is-a-bad-solution-to-the-wrong-problem/wcm/b9dc401c-0918-4099-9967-659d0534d815) [this was](https://www.thestar.com/business/2017/04/18/tougher-rent-control-in-ontario-puts-new-supply-at-risk-say-owners.html) [a bad idea](https://www.theglobeandmail.com/news/toronto/rent-control-isnt-the-solution-to-ontarios-housing-problem/article34753102/), and [their argument](http://www.torontosun.com/2017/04/15/rent-controls-wrong-answer-to-housing-crisis) is [easy to restate](https://www.theglobeandmail.com/real-estate/toronto/new-ontario-rent-control-rules-exact-opposite-of-what-is-needed-analyst-warns/article34569276/):  [econ 101 predicts it will restrict the supply](https://www.economist.com/blogs/economist-explains/2015/08/economist-explains-19) of purpose built rentals.
 Remove the profit incentive and in the long run price controls will harm renters via a reduction in supply, QED.